 Under normal circumstances, the fund invests at least 80% of its net assets (plus the amount of any borrowing for investment purposes) in equity securities.
+Such investments may be represented by investments in securities of other investment companies that invest primarily in equity securities.
 The fund invests primarily in stocks of companies that are domiciled in developed foreign countries and principally traded in Japanese, European, Pacific and Australian securities markets or traded in US securities markets.
 Such investments may include common stocks, which may or may not pay dividends, and securities convertible into common stocks, of companies domiciled outside the US.

 The fund may invest, to a limited extent, in stocks of companies in emerging markets, including Asia, Latin America and other regions where markets may not yet fully reflect the potential of the developing economy.
 The fund may also invest, to a limited extent, in securities of other investment companies that invest in foreign markets and securities convertible into stocks, including convertible bonds that are below investment grade.
 The fund may, but is not required to, use exchange-traded or over-thecounter derivative instruments for risk management purposes or to attempt to increase total returns.
-The derivatives in which the fund may invest include currency forward agreements.
+The derivatives in which the fund invests include currency forward agreements.
 These derivatives may be used for risk management purposes, such as hedging the fund's currency exposure.
 In addition, these derivative instruments may be used to obtain or adjust exposure to certain markets.